lelandpaul/ringingroom/app/templates/help.md

 ## User Settings

-The **User Settings** page can be accessed by clicking your user name in the top menu bar of any Ringing Room page other than a tower and then selecting User Settings.
+The **User Settings** page can be accessed by clicking your user name in the top menu bar of any Ringing Room page other than a tower (once you are logged in) and then selecting User Settings.
 There are 3 tabs available:

 1. The **Account** tab contains settings relevant to your account, such as changing your username or password.
 2. The **Keyboard** tab lets you modify the keyboard hotkeys.